hashicorp/nomad/website/source/guides/ui.html.md

 Clicking on a task group from the Job Detail page will navigate to the Task Group Detail page.
 This page shows the aggregated resource metrics for a task group as well as a list of all associated allocations.

+This page will automatically update as the allocations in the task group change states.

 [![Task Group Detail][img-task-group-detail]][img-task-group-detail]

 ## Inspecting an Allocation

 From the Task Group Detail page, each allocation in the allocations table will report basic information about the allocation, including utilized CPU and memory.

+Each allocation will poll for updates to current stats.

 [![Allocation Stats][img-allocation-stats]][img-allocation-stats]